JenneBaeten/PocketEvil/README.md

 ## Acknowledgments

-* All data and assets are owned by Blizzard
+* All data and assets are owned by Blizzard and/or their respective creators.
+A list of every used asset and the original source can be found under AssetSourceList.txt.

-* Alle data en afbeeldingen zijn eigendom van Blizzard
+* Alle data en afbeeldingen zijn eigendom van Blizzard en/of hun respectievelijke maker.
+Een lijst van elke gebruikte afbeeldingen en hun afkomst kunnen gevonden worden in AssetSourceList.txt